 Designed for winter riding, these Flash TH shoes use a layer of 3M Thinsulate insulation, to help keep off the chill in winter.
 The upper features Northave’s Biomap Aero Overlap design and is entirely enclosed.

-The best reviewed road cycling shoes you can buy right now
+The best reviewed road cycling shoes

 B’Twin 900 Carbon cycling shoes